bscheibel/edt-ts/README.md

 To start the script in terminal: python time_series.py {running, manufacturing}.
 Per default, the running example use case is started.

+OR run using pipenv, which creates a virtual environment with all needed packages installed:
+* python 3.9 needed
+* install pipenv via pip
+* run "pipenv install"
+* run "pipenv run python time_series.py {use_case}"

 Parameters that have to be set:
 * use_case: if one of the existing use cases is to be reproduced, just enter the use case name e.g. running, manufacturing